-Scientific experts, together with industry partners and stakeholders are working together to help the radical transformation of industry needed for society to meet the Paris climate ambitions.
+Scientific experts are working together with industry partners and stakeholders to support the radical transformation of industry needed for society to meet the Paris climate ambitions.
 The key question is: how will new technologies and societal choices shape the future of industry?

 Towards Industry with Negative Emissions

 Within Utrecht University’s strategic theme Pathways to Sustainability an interdisciplinary team of researchers has developed the impact-oriented research hub ‘Deep Decarbonisation: Towards Industry with Negative Emissions’.
 In this hub, a group of researchers from a wide range of academic disciplines works together with an equally broad group from industry, government and civil society.
 The aim is to generate new concepts to support the radical transformation of industry needed for our society to meet the ambitions of the Paris Climate Agreement.

 In the hub, we aim to collaboratively develop a shared understanding of industrial transformation that actively supports the energy transition in industry.
 The hub develops and explores pathways to sustainability and engages with industries in the Netherlands.